-The Anti-Monopoly Commission (AMC) under the State Council is responsible for developing competition policy, conducting market studies, publishing guidelines and co-ordinating the competition enforcement work.
+The Anti-Monopoly and Anti-Unfair Competition Commission (formerly the Anti-Monopoly Commission (AMC)) under the State Council is responsible for developing competition policy, conducting market studies, publishing guidelines and co-ordinating the competition enforcement work.

 Since April 2018, the State Administration for Market Regulation (SAMR) has consolidated the antitrust functions of the former three antitrust authorities in China, namely the Ministry of Commerce (MOFCOM), the National Development and Reform Commission (NDRC) and the disbanded State Administration for Industry and Commerce (SAIC), following which the Anti-Monopoly Bureau (AMB) under SAMR became responsible for the enforcement of the rules against anti-competitive conduct under the 2007 AML in lieu of the SAIC and NDRC.